lmu-osc/code-publishing-short/README.md

 [renv]: https://cran.r-project.org/package=renv

-One can install `renv` by running the following:
+One can install `renv` as follows in R:

 ```r
 install.packages("renv")
 ```

-Then, one can restore the dependencies tracked with `renv` by running the following:
+Then, also from within R, one can restore the dependencies tracked with `renv`:

 ```r
 renv::restore()
 ```

-While you are working on the tutorial, you can preview it by running:
+While you are working on the tutorial, you can preview it as follows:

 ```sh
 quarto preview